Rimuru-Dev/Gold-Calculator-WarspearOnline/README.md

  ## If you want to improve the code of this project or help with the lazy development of this Unity 2D calculator.
 Write to the mail Rimuru.dev@gmail.com I will add.
 Or fork and send us your workarounds.
 I would be very grateful.
 Put an asterisk if the idea was useful.
 Subscribe to Rimuru Dev's YouTube channel.
 All the best.

-*Translated from Russian using Google Translate.
+*Translated from Russian using Google Translate...